EMPZsolt/my-first-project/README.md

       Suggestions:
       1. A long cache lifetime can speed up repeat visits to your page. - So considering the circumstances, I converted the images to the smallest possible size and webp format.
-      2. Screen reader users rely on frame titles to describe the contents of frames. - In this case, with a downloaded javascript-based countdown clock, I couldn't set a title for the iframe.
+      2. Screen reader users rely on frame titles to describe the contents of frames. - In this case, with a downloaded javaScript-based countdown clock, I couldn't set a title for the iframe.
 However, I considered the effectiveness to be much more important, so I kept it.

 - [Mobile size](./assets/images/lighthouse-homepage-mobil-final.webp)

       Suggestions:
       1. Consider adding `preconnect` or `dns-prefetch` resource hints to establish early connections to important third-party origins. - These elements are required for proper design.
       2. A long cache lifetime can speed up repeat visits to your page. - So considering the circumstances, I converted the images to the smallest possible size and webp format.
-      3. Screen reader users rely on frame titles to describe the contents of frames. - In this case, with a downloaded javascript-based countdown clock, I couldn't set a title for the iframe.
+      3. Screen reader users rely on frame titles to describe the contents of frames. - In this case, with a downloaded javaScript-based countdown clock, I couldn't set a title for the iframe.
 However, I considered the effectiveness to be much more important, so I kept it.